Skip to content

 Set a timer for 5 minutes.
 Open your bank account.
 Look at the number.
 Close it.
 That is it.
 You do not have to fix anything, plan anything, or feel anything specific.
 Just look.

-The act of looking breaks the avoidance pattern.
 The anxiety spike is temporary (usually peaks in 30 to 60 seconds and then subsides).
 What you find is almost always less catastrophic than what your anxiety imagined.

 Do this daily for a week.
 By day 4 or 5, the anxiety associated with checking your balance drops significantly.
 You are retraining your brain to associate financial awareness with safety rather than threat.